Your health values and Appointment Brief content stay on your device unless you choose a share, print, save, or export destination.

 If you email us directly at support@neonsummit.co, we receive the information you include in that email.

-Information Apple provides us for subscriptions
+Information we receive for subscriptions

 - Apple processes your payment.
 We do not receive your payment card, full name, billing address, or Apple ID.

 See Apple’s privacy policy at apple.com/legal/privacy for details.
+RevenueCat’s privacy policy is available at revenuecat.com/privacy.

 User-initiated exports and integrations